 These hairless dog mutations have existed; the most agreed upon theory of the Chinese Crested dog breed seems to be that these dogs were first imported to China from Africa, where they were then “selectively bred” to become smaller by the Chinese many centuries ago.
 Evidence shows that the Chinese Crested breed existed as early as the 13th century in China, where it was often used on Chinese boats to catch mice and rats and act as mascots and companions for the sailors.

-Despite how clearly “unique” these little guys are, it wasn’t until the mid 1980’s that the Federation Cynologique acknowledged finally decided to acknowledge this little breed as being unique.
-And while most fans of the Chinese Crested dog breed might think that was bad enough, the American Kennel Club didn’t get around to acknowledging this breed until 1991!
+In the early 1800s, the Chinese Crested first appeared in Europe, where it was often depicted in art and later photographs, when it finally started to become known (and appreciated) worldwide.
+Ironically, despite how clearly “unique” these little guys are, it wasn’t until the mid-1980s that the Federation Cynologique acknowledged finally recognizing this little breed as unique.
+And while most Chinese Crested dog breed fans might think that was bad enough, the American Kennel Club didn’t acknowledge this breed until 1991!

-That right around the early 1990’s both organizations finally did get around to “officially” recognizing these little guys and define them as “fine boned, elegant and graceful” and agree with many of the fans of this breed who say that they have an equestrian sort of look and feel about them.
+Right around the early 1990s, both organizations finally did get around to “officially” recognizing these little guys and defining them as “fine-boned, elegant, and graceful” and agree with many of the fans of this breed who say that they have an equestrian sort of look and feel about them.

-Unlike many other “types” of dogs, these little guys do seem inherently graceful… and their run does somewhat resemble a trot… which is just another reason why we here at IndulgeYourPet love these little guys!
+Unlike many other “types” of dogs, these little guys seem inherently graceful… and their run does somewhat resemble a trot… which is another reason we here at IndulgeYourPet love these little guys!

 What will he look like?

-Well, if you’ve never actually seen a Chinese Crested, you’re in for a treat!
-But you should know, there are actually two different “types” of Chinese Crested.
+If you’ve never seen a Chinese Crested, you’re in for a treat!
+But you should know two different “types” of Chinese Crested.

 - The hairless Chinese Crested